All Cowboy Series, Book 2

 When bar owner CJ Overton hires Pete Gonally to paint a motorcycle for a charity giveaway, she expects him to do it her way.
 After all, he’s a small-time rancher, and graphic arts is just his hobby.
 But Pete comes back with his own ideas, and sparks fly as tension builds between them.
 The only way to relieve the pressure is one hot night in her bed.
 Just one.
 But Pete wants more.

-Pete lets CJ think he’s just a farm boy, but working on the oil field for years, he’s accumulated a small fortune.
+Pete lets CJ think he’s just a farm boy, but he’s accumulated a small fortune working on the oil field for years.
 CJ’s dream future includes selling the bar, leaving Deadwood, and traveling the world.
 Attaching herself to a hayseed like Pete would only ruin her chances.
 How can Pete convince CJ that falling for a “dirt-poor farmer” will make her happier than anything she’d ever find outside of her small town of Deadwood, South Dakota?

 He turned back to look at the semi he’d parked a block away, loaded with round hay bales that he’d picked up at his uncle’s farm in Wyoming.
-He could make the trek back to his family’s ranch in Lemmon, but it’d take three hours to get there, a while to shower and change, then three more hours to get back to Deadwood.
+He could make the trek back to his family’s ranch in Lemmon before meeting with his client, but it’d take three hours to get there, a while to shower and change, then three more hours to get back here to Deadwood.
 And he still had to drive up to North Dakota tonight so he could be at work by six the next morning.